 When I'm craving something rich and decadent, I think about my grandma's Vegan Swedish meatballs.
-Smothered in a rich, thick, creamy gravy, I remember my sister I begging my grandma to make her famous Swedish meatballs.
-Although grandma's recipe was loaded with meat, butter, and heavy cream, I figured out a way to transform my favorite childhood Swedish meatball recipe into an oil-free vegan lentil meatballs recipe.
+Smothered in a rich, thick, creamy gravy, I remember my sister and me begging my grandma to make her famous Swedish meatballs.
+Although grandma's recipe was loaded with meat, butter, and heavy cream, I figured out how to transform my favorite childhood Swedish meatball recipe into an oil-free vegan lentil meatballs recipe.

 SMOTHERED IN A THICK CREAMY, SAVORY VEGAN GRAVY

 Typically, Vegan Swedish meatballs are drenched in a thick and creamy gravy made from butter, oil, heavy cream, and beef broth.
-In order to 'veganize' the sauce without sacrificing the savory flavors, I swapped in unsweetened, unflavored almond milk, raw cashews, and shallots.
-Similar to other savory sauces I make, the cashews, almond milk and a small amount of flour make a roux for the gravy.
+However, in 'veganize' the sauce without sacrificing the savory flavors, I swapped in unsweetened, unflavored almond milk, raw cashews, and shallots.
+Like other tasty sauces I make, the cashews, almond milk, and a small amount of flour make a roux for the gravy.

-For those who are allergic to, or avoid nuts, I supply a nut-free option as an alternative.
+For those allergic to or avoid nuts, I supply a nut-free option as an alternative.

-Blending a small amount of flour, regular or gluten-free, with your plant-based milk, creates a roux, or thickener for your sauce.
-This cooking tip can be used with other dishes as well and prevents lumps from forming when you make any sauce.
+Blending a small amount of flour, regular or gluten-free, with your plant-based milk creates a roux or thickener for your sauce.
+This cooking tip can be used with other dishes and prevents lumps from forming when you make any sauce.

 For example, in my Hungarian Mushroom Soup or Creamy Vegan Mushroom Stroganoff, the creaminess comes from the combination of almond milk, cashews, and a small amount of flour.
 Similarly, the shallots, onions, and garlic work together to give the sauce a savory flavor.

 Lentil meatballs, for example, are a perfect meat substitute loaded with nutrients and protein.
 Compared to other types of dried beans, lentils cook quickly and easily in advance.
-Or, Trader Joes sells steamed brown lentils, pre-packaged and ready to use.
-Lentils absorb a variety of wonderful flavors from other foods and seasonings.
+Or, Trader Joe's sells steamed brown lentils, pre-packaged and ready to use.
+In addition, lentils absorb a variety of wonderful flavors from other foods and seasonings.
 For that reason, using lentils as a base for meatballs works very well.

 Another homemade option for lentil meatballs is my Vegan Meatloaf – "Meatless" Lentils!
 Instead of making a meatloaf from this lentil meatloaf recipe, you can form the mixture into vegan lentil meatballs.